Canada greenlights Moderna jab for infants

 Health Canada cautioned that due to a lack of long-term data for the vaccine, there is currently little information about serious side effects such as myocarditis – a potentially lethal heart condition seen in some older recipients – for the age group.
 It said it had not seen any severe adverse reactions during Moderna’s trials, however.

-The United States approved the use of Pfizer and Moderna’s coronavirus shots for the same 6 month to 5 year age group last month, and has since inoculated some 267,000 kids as of July 8, according to the US Centers for Disease Control and Prevention.
+The US approved the use of Pfizer and Moderna’s coronavirus shots for the same six-month to five-year-old age group last month, and has since inoculated around 267,000 children as of July 8, according to the US Centers for Disease Control and Prevention.